How to Add Images in Markdown: Complete Guide

 Hosted Images

-For reliable image hosting, use LinkyHost Free Image Hosting:
+For reliable image hosting, use Linkyhost Free Image Hosting:

 1. Upload your image

-2. Get a permanent URL
+2. Get a URL

 3. Use in your Markdown